francescoperera/Entree/README.md

 # Entree
 Entree is a a data labeling and aggregation tool.
-It streams data from different files, data points are labeled and grouped together according to the assigned label.
+It downloads data from different files, data points are labeled and grouped together according to the assigned label.
-Individual data points are transformed into NDJSON format where the object parameters are defined by the user in user-input.json.
+Individual data points are transformed into NDJSON objects in which the keys( and its corresponding values) are defined by the user in user-input.json.
 Entree is able to read in files that are either in JSON or NDJSON format.
-Currently Entree works as a command line tool (clt), where the user defines the inputs a json config file (user-input.json).
+Currently Entree works as a command line tool (clt), where the user defines the most application inputs in a json config file (user-input.json).
+However, this application requires the user to specify three arguments as command line inputs ( see **Input** section) .
  For more information about this config file, check [User-Input](./docs/User-Input.md)

+---
 ## Why?
 Data is messy and is defined in an inconsistent manner.
 Depending on the source, data that refer to the same concept (i.e email address, phone numbers, address etc..) can be stored with keys or column names that can be written in